magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_monastery-of-confusion.md

 always drifting off to sleep and falling over themselves, sitting in an unaware state.

-: Can we focus on the tip of the nose?
+*Q*: Can we focus on the tip of the nose?

-: That’s fine.
+*A*: That’s fine.
 Whatever suits you, whatever you feel comfortable with and helps you fix your mind, focus on that.

 It’s like this: if we get attached to the ideals and take the guidelines